twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box prompting the user to use the Professional Edition (the `Visible = False` value is removed in the Home Edition).

 ### OpenType Designer
 These buttons only affects kerning tables.
-All buttons are named capital d in square brackets at the beginning.
+The values of all buttons at the beginning has a capital D in square brackets.
 * **Clear Value** – Set values for all kerning pairs to zero.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs that have a zero value.